 Train yourself to slow your strip speed.
 If it helps, use less weight on your flies to decrease the sink rate.
 My smallmouth buddies and I see so many fish strike on the drop that we’ve learned to occasionally stop moving the fly during a retrieve, especially if there’s a fish following close behind.
 Just let the fly (slowly) sink.
 Bass can hit before the fly meets the streambed, or when it’s motionless on the gravel for a moment or two.
 Make the fly behave like scared prey that knows death is imminent, and more bronzebacks will commit.

-What many anglers don’t realize is a lot of slow, warm, shallow smallmouth rivers host the same sought-after hatches that get trout anglers jacked up in the wee hours of the morning.
-Even early in the season, you can encounter many of the same caddis and mayflies in the smallmouth stretches, particularly Hendricksons.
-As the spring sun heats the water, do yourself a favor and don’t sleep in.
+What many anglers don’t realize is a lot of slow, warm, shallow smallmouth rivers host the same sought-after caddis and mayfly hatches that get trout anglers jacked up in the wee hours of the morning.
+As the morning sun heats the water, do yourself a favor and don’t sleep in.
 Grab a coffee, enjoy the fact that you’re the only trailer on the boat ramp, and spend the next few hours headhunting bass dimpling the surface.
 Even the slightest rings can be produced by heavy fish, and there’s no greater challenge than landing a 3- or 4-pounder on light tippet and a size 16 dry fly.
 I’ve caught some amazingly large bass targeting unbelievably small rise forms.
 If you’re not getting risers to eat, try working a small popper around the sippers, pausing often.
 You can also try swinging a Clouser through them.